metalvegetarianoprogresivo/prueba-repl/README.md

   <img alt="matches formula" src="https://latex.codecogs.com/gif.latex?%5Cdpi%7B100%7D%20%5Chuge%20R_%7BA%7D%5E%7B%5Cprime%20%7D%3DR_%7BA%7D&plus;K%28S_%7BA%7D-E_%7BA%7D%29" width="150px">
 </p>

+* Ra is the Elo Rating of Player A.
+* Sa is the Score of player A.
+* K is the K-factor.
+* Ea is the Expected outcome of player A.

 To obtain the value Ea, you should use the next formula:

 <p align="center">
   <img alt="matches formula" src="https://latex.codecogs.com/png.latex?\dpi{300}&space;\huge&space;E_{A}={\frac{1}{1+10^{(R_{B}-R_{A})/400}}}" width="150px">
 </p>

-To obtain the data for Player B, you’ll need to use Player Rating for Player B.
+* Rb is the Elo Rating for Player B.
+* Ra is the Elo Rating of Player A.

+These formulas are calculated for player A, you should do the same for player B.

 ## K-factor
 These are the values that should be used to calculate the K-factor on the formula based on the Elo Rating of the players.